Featured Agenda

 Interfacial science, spanning from capillary wicking to coating technologies, represents a prime area for continued innovation at the water-food-energy nexus.
 This talk highlights groundbreaking work on two topics: 1.
 Energy-saving dehumidification is enabled in small form-factor chemical reactors, building on technology initially designed for NASA's Orion spacecraft.
 2. Nanoengineered food coatings improve shelf life of high-value fruits and vegetables by three times and substantially reduce waste.

 During this talk, Syzygy will cover the details of the NovaSAF-1 biogas to SAF plant being developed in Uruguay, as well as the landmark offtake agreement for 100% of the volume of this plant.
-Syzygy will then discuss the pipeline of projects following this one with the potential to create more than 1,000,000 tons of SAF per year by 2035, as well as how this pathway is considered under global SAF mandates.
+Syzygy will then discuss the pipeline of projects following this one with the potential to create more than 1,000,000 tons of SAF per year by 2035.

 Many promising technologies struggle to transition from proof of concept to effective implementation.
 Addressing this challenge requires groundbreaking research, entrepreneurial leadership, and strong collaboration between academia and industry stakeholders.